 Here are some calcium-rich recipes that your child will like:

-- Ragi smoothie: Mix 45 grams roasted ragi powder, one and a half bananas, and 15 grams jaggery in a mixer.
+- Ragi smoothie: Mix 45 grams of roasted ragi powder, one and a half bananas, and 15 grams of jaggery in a mixer.
 Add 200 ml of any liquid like regular milk, coconut milk, or buttermilk and blend till smooth.